Fr0stb1t5/Sardonix/README.md

 # Sardonix
-The Scratch mod aimed to make it more easier to create exciting projects
+The Scratch mod aimed to make it more easier to create exciting projects with some extra blocks.
+That's all we got so far.